-Full details of the event have yet to be revealed but you can bet your bottom dollar there will be plenty of authentic food, beer, slap dancing, yodeling, leather pants and pretzels.
+There will be plenty of authentic food, beer, slap dancing, yodeling, leather pants and schnitzels.
 Yes folks, it doesn't get any better than this.

 This classy and authentic restaurant is for those looking for a quieter and more family oriented celebration.